Often misunderstood but so essential for joy and mental wellness, self-love has been a hot topic for centuries.

 There are various definitions of self-love.
 For instance, having an appreciation for one’s worth or value is one way to define self-love.
 It is also believed to entail giving one’s happiness and well-being adequate consideration.
 Self-worth, self-esteem, self-compassion, and self-confidence are all closely tied to self-love.
-According to Lisa Concepcion, owner of Love Quest Coaching and a trained professional love life coach, journaling is a great approach to practicing self-love.

 - Speaking kindly to yourself about yourself